eduardapontel/zingen/README.md

 # Zingen 🎶

-This responsive landing page provides an engaging introduction to the app, highlighting Zingen's unique features and inviting interface.
-Built with a mobile-first approach, it ensures a seamless experience for visitors on any device.
+This project is a responsive landing page designed to showcase a modern music app and its main features.
+It focuses on clean visual design, intuitive navigation, and responsive layouts, providing a consistent experience across desktop and mobile devices.
+Developed with a mobile-first approach, it combines semantic HTML and modular CSS to create a well-structured and maintainable interface.

 <br>